 Table 1.
 Baptismal-name relationships between the Vivaldi and the Temporini-Calicchio-Berti family.

-From this persistence wThe Berti family, foreign though the surname may seem to the annals of Vivaldi biography, seem to have enjoyed notable respect in the household of Giovanni Battista Vivaldi.
-He was, of course, indebted to the generosity of Gabriele di Berti for the financial stability of his early married life.
+From this persistence we might deduce that the Berti family enjoyed notable respect in the household of Giovanni Battista Vivaldi.
+The barber-violinist was, of course, indebted to the generosity of Gabriele di Berti for the financial stability of his early married life.
 Antonio Lucio Vivaldi was a beneficiary in more than name: the rude health of San Giovanna in Bragora, which shaped so much of his early life, was indebted to the ongoing bequests of families like the Berti and the devotion of priests like Gio.
-Francesco Temporini to make it the bulwark that it was. significantSan Giovanni in Bragora was the parish church of the Ospedale della Pietà.
-It was the parish church of the Vivaldi’s mother from 1670 or earlier until the family’s move to SS.
+Francesco Temporini to make it the bulwark that it was.
+Most significantly, San Giovanni in Bragora was the parish church of the Ospedale della Pietà.
+It was the parish church of the Vivaldi’s mother and her kin from 1670 or earlier until the family’s move to SS.
 Filippo e Giacomo in 1711.

 The intricate timing of Camilla Calicchio’s marriage to Giovanni Battista Vivaldi is rendered more poignant by the discovery of the Berti-Temporini documents.
-That the marriage was made in apparent haste as well as considerable turmoil seems not to have doomed it, however.
-Camilla lived to be 75, which, considering that she gave birth ten times and suffered the loss of three of her of her children, suggests a sturdy constitution and a balanced view of life’s ups and downs.

-Access to the Temporini-Berti funds could have smoothed the path of Giovanni Battista Vivaldi in changed careers from changing barber to violinist, maestro, copyist, agent, and theatrical impresario, although other explanations for this change are available.
-His involvement in the financial affairs of his future mother-in-law served as his training in business affairs while also protecting his future wife’s dowry.
+That the marriage was made in apparent haste as well as considerable turmoil seems not to have doomed it.
+Camilla lived to be 75, which, considering that she gave birth ten times and suffered the loss of three of her children, testifies to a sturdy ability to cope with life’s vicissitudes.
+The Temporini-Berti funds put the early life of Giovanni Battista Vivaldi in a new light, particularly as he changed careers from barber to violinist, maestro, copyist, agent, and theatrical impresario.
+His involvement in the financial affairs of his future mother-in-law served as his apprenticeship in business affairs while also protecting his future wife’s dowry.
 Contradictory directions pursued by Antonio Vivaldi may have owed in part to the role model provided by his great uncle, Gio.
-Francesco Temporini, in contrast to those provided by figures in his paternal lineor (more probably) his own brother Agostino could have played a role her.
+Francesco Temporini, in contrast to those provided by figures in his paternal line.

+Appendix

-Appendix 1.
+Document 1.
 Camillo Calicchio’s stato libero

-Source: Archivio Patriarcale di Venezia, Sez.
-Curia Patriarcale, Ser.
+Source: Archivio Patriarcale di Venezia, Sezione Curia Patriarcale, Ser.
 Examinum matrimoniorum, Reg.
 1649-1651, cc.
 556-560.

 [f.
 556]